finestructure/Hummingbird/readme.md

 Every sale helps me to keep working on Hummingbird and if you find it useful, please spread the word!

+## Known Limitations

+Hummingbird is using the macOS Accessibility APIs in order to discover windows and update their position and size.
+Some apps seem to be creating windows that don't participate in this mechanism and therefore are invisible to Hummingbird.
+See [issue #5](https://github.com/finestructure/Hummingbird/issues/5) for more details in what apps might be affected.

 ## Contributing

 [Contributions](contributing.md) welcome!